brentvollebregt/nitratine.net/page/4about.md

 This is a small list of my favourite projects I have developed.

 ### [Auto Py To Exe]({{ site.baseurl }}{% link _posts/2018-03-10-auto-py-to-exe.md %})
 This is the project I am most proud of to date.
-I wanted to fix the problem of converting (packaging) Python to a windows executable to run on computers without python installed.
+I wanted to fix the problem of converting (packaging) Python to a windows executable to run on computers without python installed being a confusing job for new-comers.

 This project allows someone to easily set up a server that uses chromes app mode as an interface and then call pyinstaller with the parameters provided by the user.